 The beautiful Mediterranean Striped Dolphins Stenella coeruleoalba also swim here (above).
 Dolphin and whale watching trips leave daily from Paleohora in season.
 For more about Cretan nature and how you can support conservation programs, see our nature pages.

 Spring flower tours in April and May are based in Paleohora with daily excursions.
-A music festival is held in Paleohora in August.
+Jenny Neal is a local wildflower botanist who leads tours at various times, especially in spring.

 Another small place to stay is Haris Studios, run by Flora and Haris Arkalakis, with the Water's Edge cafe adjacent to the rooms, it sits facing the ocean on the southern tip of the peninsular...
 Haris Studios